WSWUP/cloud-free-scene-counts/README.md

 # Landsat Cloud Free Scene Count Tools

-The purpose of these tools is to identify the approximate number of cloud free Landsat images by month and generate lists of Landsat scene IDs that are "cloudy" and "clear".
+The purpose of these tools is to identify the approximate number of cloud free Landsat images by month and generate lists of Landsat collection 1 product identifiers that are "cloudy" and "clear".

 The general steps are:
 + Download the Landsat bulk metadata CSV files using the "metadata_csv_download.py" script
 + Filter the Landsat bulk metadata CSV files using the "metadata_csv_filter.py" script
 + Download the Landsat quicklook images by path/row and year using the "metadata_csv_image_download.py" script.
 + Manually sort/move the "cloudy" images into a separate "cloudy" folder for each year.
-+ Generate scene counts and scene ID lists using the "make_quicklook_lists.py" script.
++ Generate scene counts and product ID lists using the "make_quicklook_lists.py" script.

 ## Python Dependencies